 The Pioneer-Sarah Creek Watershed Management Commission is the regional governmental unit responsible for protecting the water resources of the Pioneer-Sarah Creek watershed.
 We invite you to browse our site using the tabs along the top of the page.

-On November 20, 2014 the Pioneer-Sarah Creek Watershed Management Commission held a public hearing to review comments received and to take additional public comment on its Third Generation Plan.
-At that hearing the Commissioners approved a resolution to send the draft Plan to the Board of Water and Soil Resources for final review.
-The BWSR Metro Region Committee will meet on January 12, 2015 to review the draft Plan and make its recommendation to the full BWSR Board.
+On November 20, 2014, the Pioneer-Sarah Creek Watershed Management Commission held a public hearing to review comments received and to take additional public comment on its Third Generation Plan.
+At that hearing the Commissioners approved a resolution to send the draft Plan to the Board of Water and Soil Resources (BWSR) for final review.
+The BWSR Metro Region Committee met on January 12, 2015, to review the draft Plan and make its recommendation to the full BWSR Board.

 Lake Sarah is a highly utilized and valued public resource in the Pioneer-Sarah creek Watershed.
 In 2011 the Pioneer Sarah Creek Watershed Management Commission, in partnership with the Minnesota Pollution Control Agency (MPCA) and Three Rivers Park District (TRPD), completed a Total Maximum Daily Load (TMDL) analysis to quantify the phosphorus reductions needed to meet state water quality standards for nutrients in Lake Sarah in accordance with the Clean Water Act.

 The study identified the Dance Hall Creek watershed as a "hot-spot" for contributing nutrients to Sarah Lake.
 Dance Hall Creek drains to Sarah Lake which drains via Sarah Creek to the Crow River.